Ports and Adapters

 // CORRECT - use export type

-export type TaskRepositoryPort = {
+export type OrganizationRepositoryPort = {

-readonly findById: (id: string) => Effect.Effect<TaskRecord | null>
+readonly findById: (id: string) => Effect.Effect<OrganizationRecord | null>

 Adapters: concrete implementations

-// packages/db/src/repositories/task.repository.ts
+// packages/infra/db/src/repositories/organizations.ts

 import { eq } from "drizzle-orm"

-import { tasks } from "../schema.js"
+import { organizations } from "../schema.js"

-import type { TaskRepositoryPort } from "@tx-agent-kit/core/domains/tasks/ports/task-repository.port.js"
+import type { OrganizationRepositoryPort } from "@tx-agent-kit/core/domains/organization/ports/organization-repository.port.js"

-export const makeTaskRepository = (db: DrizzleClient): TaskRepositoryPort => ({
+export const makeOrganizationRepository = (db: DrizzleClient): OrganizationRepositoryPort => ({

 findById: (id) =>